 Regional healthcare provider, Gippsland Lakes Complete Health (GLCH), provides services that span medical practices, allied health, children’s services, aged care, home care, disability services, NDIS and family and youth care.
-Over the past decade, GLCH has experienced huge growth, doubling the size of its organisation.
-Their outdated legacy business management system could not keep up with the pace of growth.
-With a number of disparate systems across each service requiring manual processing for integration to its financials, GLCH began looking for a system that would automate a lot of their processes and enable them to continue to grow and expand.
+Having doubled their size over the past decade, GLCH’s outdated legacy business management system could not keep up with the pace of growth.
+With a number of disparate systems across each service requiring manual processing for integration to its financials, GLCH began looking for a system that would automate a lot of their processes and enable them to continue to grow, expand and make lasting, positive impact for their community.
 Chloe Watson, Finance Manager and Joanne Jones, Finance Officer, explain why they chose Microsoft Dynamics 365 Business Central, implemented by Evolution Business Systems.

 There were three main areas that Gippsland Lakes Complete Health identified as needing to be overhauled: reducing manual processing; reporting for stakeholders and improved customer service regarding payments.